config-syncer/config-syncer/docs/guides/config-syncer/intra-cluster.md

 ## Restricting Source Namespace

-By default, Kubed will watch all namespaces for configmaps and secrets with `kubed.appscode.com/sync` annotation.
+By default, Config Syncer will watch all namespaces for configmaps and secrets with `kubed.appscode.com/sync` annotation.
 But you can restrict the source namespace for configmaps and secrets by passing `config.configSourceNamespace` value during installation.

 ```console
 $ helm install kubed appscode/kubed \